lowply/lowply.github.io/content/blog/2022/08/gcm-gh.md

 ### gh

-With `gh`, this is the reason why you can still clone a private repo after running `gh auth logout -h github.com` and this is really confusing.
+With `gh`, this is the reason why you can still clone a private repo after running `gh auth logout -h github.com` and can be really confusing.
 Also, with `gh`, the token in the `~/.config/gh/hosts.yml` file and the token in the Keychain.app (Internet password for github.com) are _different_ (unsure why).

 ### gcm